eclipse-californium/californium/scandium-core/README.md

 in the project's root directory.

-This `scandium-core` folder contains the source code for the Scandium library.
+The `scandium-core` folder contains the source code for the Scandium library.
 The [demo-apps/sc-dtls-example-client](../demo-apps/sc-dtls-example-client) and [demo-apps/sc-dtls-example-server](../demo-apps/sc-dtls-example-server) folder contains some sample code illustrating how to configure and instantiate Scandium's [DTLSConnector](src/main/java/org/eclipse/californium/scandium/DTLSConnector.java) class to establish connections secured by DTLS.

 Generally it's required to register the [DtlsConfig.register()](src/main/java/org/eclipse/californium/scandium/config/DtlsConfig.java) the DTLS configuration module or to provide it when using the `Configuration(ModuleDefinitionsProvider... providers)`.